 Dear Jeff & Andrew:

 I am in the middle of a divorce that seems to be taking forever.
 My husband repeatedly fails to pay the temporary spousal support or the child support for our three children.
 I have filed for contempt but he pays something just before the hearing.
 My lawyer has advised me to dismiss the contempt because she believes the court will not do very much since he finally paid.
 However, each time I file it costs me time and money so I am really on the losing end.
 When I told my lawyer I wanted to go to court, she stated that my husband had “appealed” the temporary order and that the court will not find him guilty of contempt while that appeal is pending.
-Now it looks as I have nowhere to turn.
+Now it looks as if I have nowhere to turn.

 Do you have any suggestions on what my lawyer can do or should I be thinking about firing her and getting someone else?